The Twillingate Snapshot 2026

-- Expert Author: Roland Bast, TMAC Gold Medalist & Travel Photographer.
+- Expert Author: Roland Bast, TMAC Gold Medalist & Logistics Architect.

 - Key Operator: Wild Island Kitchen (Crystal Anstey).

-- Photography Tip: Use a wide-angle lens for the “set-up” shots and a macro lens (or portrait mode) for the steaming mussel details.
+- Photography Tip: Use a wide-angle lens for the “spruce fire” atmosphere; switch to a macro lens for the steam rising from Atlantic seawater-simmered mussels.

 An Expert Perspective by Roland Bast